MajorDigi/SBA-320-ReactWebApp/README.md

 - Build a functional web application.
 - Demonstrate skills in addressing a real-world or fictional need using React.

+ Project title: Birds Information
+ - This resource is designed for bird lovers to gain knowledge about specific bird species based on their conservation status.

 Requirements:

 Technology Stack: